 Story is a structure you learned in grade school and a structure that has spent the last 100,000 years helping us to interpret and understand our world.
 It helps us to remember and decide.

 Story is truth.
 In fact, a story requires the truth.
-The teller is candid, clear, and not afraid to be vulnerable.
-The story will speak honestly about challenge and conflict.
+The teller is candid, clear, and vulnerable.

 If you want to know how to craft your story and how to use story in your business, give us a call.
 Let’s see if our match lights your fire.